michael-genson/jewel-coupon-clipper/README.md

 By default, only clipped and failed offers are included in the notification body.
 Set `NOTIFY_SKIPPED=true` to also include offers that were skipped because they were already clipped.

+If `redeem_points_for_cash` is enabled for a user, their notification also includes what was redeemed (or why nothing could be) and their remaining points balance.

+### Redeeming points for cash

+> [!WARNING]
+> This spends real rewards points, and redemptions can't be undone by this tool.
+It's off by default.

+Rewards points expire, and Jewel no longer automatically converts them to money off.
+Set `redeem_points_for_cash: true` for a user in `users.yaml` to have each run redeem their points for them, after clipping coupons:

+1. Of the available rewards, only whole-order money off (e.g. "$11 off your next purchase of $11 or more") is considered.
+Department-specific money off (produce, bakery, ...), delivery/pickup fee discounts, and free items are ignored.
+2. The reward with the best points-to-dollar ratio is picked, and redeemed as many times as your points (and the reward's monthly redemption limit) allow.
+E.g. with 2000 points and a 900 point reward, it's redeemed twice.
+3. If you don't have enough points for the best reward, or it's already been redeemed the maximum number of times this month, **nothing is redeemed** - it never falls back to a reward with a worse ratio.
+Your points will keep accumulating until the next run can afford it.

+Redeemed rewards are added to your account, and apply automatically at checkout.
+They can be used until the end of the following month.

+Redeeming is best-effort: if anything goes wrong, it's logged (and included in the notification) without affecting coupon clipping.

 ### `users.yaml`

 ```yaml